Colorado State University Research Finds Epic Homes Have Improved Comfort and Air Quality#

-In partnership with Epic Homes, Colorado State University is conducting an indoor environmental quality (IEQ) study to improve our understanding of the connections between community health and well-being from energy efficiency upgrades.
+In partnership with Epic Homes, Colorado State University conducted an indoor environmental quality (IEQ) study to improve our understanding of the connections between community health and well-being and energy efficiency upgrades.
+The IEQ of a building includes air quality, comfort and safety.

-- The study provides free measurements and analysis of IEQ indicators before and after the home upgrades.
+- The study measured and analyzed IEQ indicators before and after the home upgrades.

 What are the potential health and well-being impacts from energy efficiency upgrades?